This is the 1st Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 A step-by-step gumpaste Rose video tutorial showing everything you need to know as if you were in the classroom with me, nothing is left out.

-The majority of tutorials encourage you to make large gumpaste roses but, if it’s the first flower you attempt, then it’s not ideal to start off with this size of the flower as many give up as it’s too hard to handle.
+The majority of tutorials encourage you to make large gumpaste roses, but if it’s the first flower you attempt, it’s not ideal to start with this flower size as many give up as it’s too hard to handle.
 The best one, to begin with, is a small formal rose made by a traditional method where you will learn lots of flower making techniques.